 Whether you are here on vacation, a school field trip or family reunion, Old Alabama Town offers a day of educational fun for all ages that will leave you with a new understanding of 19th century American life.
 Check out our three tour experiences.

 Please purchase your tickets at the Loeb Reception Center at 301 Columbus Street.
 Begin your tour of the Living Block through Lucas Tavern.
-In this block are both urban and rural structures, simple buildings with no pretense, where people gathered together to satisfy various needs, longings, and aspirations, all part of the fabric of 19th century everyday life.Living Block Tour ›
+In this block are both urban and rural structures, simple buildings where people gathered together to satisfy various needs, longings, and aspirations, all part of the fabric of 19th century everyday life.Living Block Tour ›

 Please purchase your tickets at the Loeb Reception Center at 301 Columbus Center.
 Enter through the Rose House dogtrot to begin your tour of the Working Block.
 In the buildings in the Working Block you will see how people worked, labored and produced in central Alabama in the 19th and early 20th century.
 You will see these work places as well as many of the tools used in urban and rural areas.
 Restrooms are available in the Lakin Kitchen.
 As you move through the Working Block you will also notice fig trees, a satsuma tree, and a garden—these, too, are all producing!Working Block Tour ›